 Students will be selected for this course based on their applications.
-2L and 3Ls will be automatically added to the 'USask College of Law | Experiential Learning' Canvas course on June 25.
-Accept the invitation to access the application system within the course and navigate to the 'Placement Applications' section to select and submit your application for the LAW 323.3 Internship by Wednesday, August 28, 2024.
+2L and 3Ls will be automatically added to the 'USask College of Law | Experiential Learning' Canvas course in June.
+Accept the invitation to access the application system within the course and navigate to the 'Placement Applications' section to select and submit your application for the LAW 323.3 Internship by Friday August 22, 2025.
 Please address your application to the Director of the Law Reform Commission of Saskatchewan, Leah Howie.
 She can be contacted for questions at director@lawreformcommission.sk.ca.